incedius/automount/README.md

 tera-proxy module to automatically mount some set time after you start moving.

+**Quirk**

+Jumping as you move will reset the "timer/counter".
+Move like Leeroy to prevent automount without toggling it off.

 # Usage

 Use command `automount` or `am` to toggle ON/OFF.
 Default OFF